-In order to estimate the effect of parental health shocks on children's school participation (for both younger and older cohort), we use conditional logit model with community fixed effects for dichotomous outcome variables (Equation 13).
-Conditional logit procedure controls for community-level factors like access to schools and health centers and other factors that may influence children's education in a community (Gertler et al. 2004).
+In order to estimate the effect of parental health shocks on children's school participation (for both cohorts), we use a conditional logit model with community fixed effects for dichotomous outcome variables (Equation 3).
+Conditional logit procedure controls for community-level factors like access to schools and health centres and other factors that may influence children's education in a community (Gertler et al. 2004).9 where $E{ij} = 1$ if child i of community j is enrolled in school in R3, and 0 otherwise; X{ij} is a set of child and household characteristics, G(.) is the cumulative logistic distribution function.
+In the case of continuous outcome variables (age-specific grade attainment and grade advancement for the younger and older cohort, respectively), we use least squares regression analysis with community fixed effects.